softdevteam/pyhyp_experiments/README.md

                ".py"  => "/usr/bin/python2.7" )
 ```

+# SquirrelMail
-The web server also has to point to the SquirrelMail folder
+Let the web server point to the SquirrelMail folder
-(casetudies/squirrelmail-4.22.1/).
+(casestudies/squirrelmail-4.22.1/).
 From there follow SquirrelMails
-intstructions on how to configure it.
+instructions on how to configure it.